Woman shot dead in car in Philadelphia's Feltonville section: police

 PHILADELPHIA (CBS) -- A 32-year-old woman was shot and killed inside a car in Philadelphia's Feltonville section on Monday night, police said.

-The shooting happened on the 500 block of East Louden Street just before 6 p.m., according to police.
+The shooting happened on the 500 block of East Loudon Street just before 6 p.m., according to police.

-Authorities said the woman was shot twice in the chest and once in the face by people in a white-colored SUV, according to police.
+Authorities said the woman was shot twice in the chest and once in the face by people in a white-colored SUV while she was sitting inside a Honda Civic.
 She was pronounced dead on the scene, authorities said.

+Evidence markers and shell casings were scattered all over.
+A Boys and Girls Club sits on the other side of the street where a football practice took place Monday.

+"It's just got me trembling right now to think that this happened, and my son is practicing right here," Jalaya Joyner said.

 No arrests have been made and the motive is unclear at this time, according to police.